MLBRank 80-61: Rising aces join three former Cy Young winners

 Did you know?

-Since he made his MLB debut on April 21, 2015, Addison Russell trails only Andrelton Simmons in Defensive Runs Saved by a middle infielder.
+Since he made his MLB debut on April 21, 2015, Addison Russell trails only Andrelton Simmons in defensive runs saved by a middle infielder.
 Russell also ranks in the top 20 among middle infielders in home runs over that span. -- Woolums

 Salvador Perez